Why sleep is essential for health

 Modern-day living in the United States and many other countries does not always embrace the necessity for adequate sleep.
 Yet, it is important that people make an effort to get enough sleep regularly.

-The following are some of the many benefits health professional associate with getting a good night's rest.
+The following are some of the many benefits health professionals associate with getting a good night's rest.

 1. Better productivity and concentration